kel151/mio_v1/README.md

 <p>Warning messages are triggered if the user enters incorrect or incompatible usernames, passwords, emails, etc.</p>

 ## Bugs & Issues of Note
-<p>I did encounter any serious bugs during devlopment.
+<p>I didn't encounter any serious bugs during devlopment.
 However, there were a few "line too long" errors in the code.
 I attempted
 to amend them, but ended up breaking the site in the process.
 Due to limitied time, I opted to leave them as is due to the fact that they do not impact the fucntionality of the site.</p>
 <p>Also, one of the individuals that helped my test the project reported that it took quite some time for his confirmation email